jakkra/SmartMirror/README.md

 Headlines and short descriptions are changing in the bottom of the Mirror every 20 seconds or so.

+**Spotify currently playing**

+Shows your currently playing track, because why not.

+**Moisture level of a plant**

+Shows if your plant needs watering, data is sent from a battery powered esp8266 with a moisture sensor, placed in of our plants.

 ## Running locally